DecisiveAI/mdai-hub/USAGE/compliance_filtering/generate_data.md

 ## Create and initialize log generators

-You will install three different mock data generators to see data flowing through your pipelines.
+You will spin up three different mock data generators to see data flowing through your pipelines.

+*** _**Please run all the generators to ensure you have data that will demonstrate functionality at the end of this use case.**_ ***

 ### Generator 1